Tutorial Gateway

 String_Object.getBytes(Charset charset);

-The following Java String getBytes method will accept Charset’s name as an argument and encode the given string into a sequence of bytes by invoking the specified charset name.
+The following Java String getBytes method will accept Charset’s name as an argument.
+And then encodes the given string into a sequence of bytes by invoking the specified charset name.
 It means we are calling the required Charset name (static).

 public byte[] getBytes(String Charset_Name); // It will return Byte Array